Planning your own funeral

 One of the easiest and most cost-effective ways to plan your own funeral is with a Simplicity Cremations Prepaid Funeral Plan.

-There are a number of reasons you should plan your own funeral.
+You might be thinking "why should I buy a prepaid funeral plan?".
 Planning, and paying for your funeral in advance not only relieves your family of the financial burden of paying for your funeral when the time comes, but also makes what will inevitably be an emotional time that little bit easier.
 Arranging the funeral of a loved one is a common cause of conflict between family members, particularly when there is uncertainty over what you would have wanted.
-Putting plans in place for your funeral can not only help relieve this stress, but it also ensures your wishes are honoured when the time comes.
+Making your own funeral arrangements can not only help relieve this stress, but it also ensures your wishes are honoured when the time comes.

 Many people leave wishes for their funeral in their will in the hope this will be enough.
 Unfortunately, in many cases, the will is not read until after the funeral, so it's really important to share your wishes with your family before the time comes.